 17. Illgen Falls

 This waterfall is located in the Boundary Waters and is known for its powerful flow.
 It’s definitely one of the most dramatic falls in the area.
-Illgen Falls is located just outside of Tettegouche State Park and is even upstream from High Falls on the Baptism River.
+Illgen Falls is located just outside Tettegouche State Park and is upstream from High Falls on the Baptism River.